cs5450/cs5450.github.io/assignments/hw8.md

 	p8 + (128 * p7) + (128^2 * p6) + ... + (128^7 * p1)
 	```

+Depending on how you perform this operation you will need each of the intermediate terms to be a `long long`.
+Be sure you cast in the right place (i.e. on the right-hand side of your computation).
+See the notes at the end of the assignment for further details.

 Realize that if the password is less than 8 characters (say only 3 characters) then the formula would be:

 	```
 	p3 + (128 * p2) + (128^2 * p1)
 	```

-Hint: In C++ `^` is the bitwise-XOR operator, not exponentiation.
+Hint: In C++ `^` is the bitwise-XOR operator but here we want exponentiation.

-2. You will now convert your number to base-65521.
+2. You will now convert your current `long long` number to base-65521.
 Mod your number by 65521 to get the least significant digit.
 Divide the original number by 65521, and mod the result by 65521 to get the next digit.
 Repeat this until you are finished.
 This will produce no more than 4 digits `w1 w2 w3 w4`, where `w1` is the most significant digit.

-	Store these values in an unsigned int array.
+	Store these values in an unsigned int array (each digit base-65521 can fit in a 32-bit unsigned int).
 Place zeros in the leading positions if the password was short enough to only require 3 or less digits

 3. We will now encrypt the password.
 Use the following formula to produce the encrypted result.